-Once your care and support plan has been agreed you have a right to ask for a review at any time if you think your care needs or your financial situation has changed.
+When you have an agreed care and support plan, you have a right to ask for a review at any time if you think your care needs or your financial situation has changed.

 Even if nothing has changed, the local authority must review it regularly, usually once a year.

 What if you move outside your local area?

-If you move outside your local area, both local authorities must work together to make sure that you will still receive the support you need in your new home.
+If you move to a different area, both local authorities must work together to make sure that you’ll still receive the support you need in your new home.

-It is up to you to let the new local authority know that you’re moving into their area so they can get a copy of your needs assessment and care and support plan.
+It’s up to you to let the new local authority know that you’re moving into their area so they can get a copy of your needs assessment and care and support plan.
 Or you can let your existing authority know and they’ll contact the new local authority.

 If you have a carer, the local authority in the new area must support them too if they are coming with you.

 If you don’t qualify for local authority support with care

 This information must be tailored to your needs.

-If you don’t agree with the outcome of the care needs assessment, your first step is to ask your local authority for a full written explanation of their assessment and how they came to their decision.
+If you don’t agree with the result of the care needs assessment, ask your local authority for a full written explanation of their assessment and how they came to their decision.

 If you’re still unhappy after reading their explanation, contact your local authority and explain why you think their decision is unfair.

 Every social services department has a complaints procedure and must tell you how to use it.

-Once your local authority or trust has worked out what care services you need, they’ll carry out a financial assessment.
+When your local authority or trust has worked out what care services you need, they’ll then carry out a financial assessment.
 This is called a ‘means test’.

 This will work out if you need to contribute towards the cost of your care, and whether the local authority will pay for all or some of your care costs.

-However, some disabilities, injuries, long-term conditions or complex medical problems can mean you are eligible for NHS continuing healthcare funding.
-This may cover some of the social care aspects of your long-term care.
+Some disabilities, injuries, long-term conditions or complex medical problems can mean you are eligible for NHS continuing healthcare funding.
+This may cover some of the social care aspects of your long-term care, as well as healthcare.